scania-digital-design-system/tegel/packages/core/src/tegel-lite/components/tl-divider/readme.md

 ### Divider Modifiers

 Apply these classes to the `.tl-divider` element.
+An orientation modifier is required.

 **Orientation Modifiers (Required):**